 Saturday Art Workshop

-Visionary Studio: Saturday Art Workshop is a 9-week program that combines the excitement of creating art with issues in social justice.
+Visionary Studio: Saturday Art Workshop is an 8-week program that combines the excitement of creating art with issues in social justice.
 Saturday mornings, from 10am-12pm, teens research one of four significant social themes (such as imagining the human body, street art, power & the symbol of the fist, and the water crisis) and discover a rich array of innovative, multidisciplinary approaches through which they can visually express their ideas.

 Classes are taught by teams of graduate students completing their Certification in Art Education program at New York University.
 Together, students and teachers consider ways in which artists can and do influence society, and experiment with techniques that include drawing, painting, printmaking, video, photography, 3-dimensional media, and installation.
 These workshops challenge students to think outside of traditional artistic media and explore how artistic boundaries and influence can be stretched to include what has historically been excluded.
 As part of the program students participate in a final exhibition inviting a wide audience of parents, friends, teachers, and NYU faculty, to see their work.